predictbase/documentation/README.md

 - A market can be either **resolved** or **canceled**.
 - Resolved: users can claim rewards.
 - Canceled: users can claim refunds, including both their initial bet amount and any fees they paid.
+- If no one places a bet on any of the other options, the market will be automatically canceled, and all users will receive a full refund.

 ---